gh28942/DiskWiper/README.md

 # Disk wiper and obfuscator
-Overwrites deleted data on a disk.
+A program that overwrites deleted data on a disk.
+Additionally, obfuscation can be used to confuse an attacker who isn't a computer forensic investigator.
+This will create fake mp4 files on the deleted space.
+Written in C. Works on Linux and Windows.
+Tested on Tails (USB), Ubuntu (Virtual Box) and Windows 10.

 * man  - manual